danielbush/js-boilerplates/boilerplate.babel.md

 - @babel/preset-env (which is the successor to babel-preset-X)
 - Doesn't include postcss - see babel_react.

+## 2019-01-11 - 3rd session

+- Followed recommended setup for babel / nyc (istanbul)
+  - installed `babel-plugin-istanbul`
+  - in `.nycrc.json`
+    - set `instrument:false`, `sourceMap:false`
+    - added require for @babel/register - though probably not necessary
+  - added `lcov` reporter - see `coverage/` for html reports.
+NOTE that these reports count line executions against the sourcemapped original code in `src/` which is what we want.
+- Set `NODE_ENV` to `test` in `test/setup/unit.js` - may need to revisit
+  this.
+In `babel.config.js` we use `env: {}` to load `babel-plugin-istanbul`.

 ## 2019-01-11 - 2nd session

 - Pulled node-master which brought in nyc.